Polyporus squamosus (Huds.) Fr. - Dryad's Saddle

 Culinary Notes

-I have come across recipes in which this slices of young Dryad's Saddles are fried with bacon and served on hot buttered toast, but I have no first-hand experience of trying these mushrooms.
+I have come across recipes in which slices of young Dryad's Saddles are fried with bacon and served on hot buttered toast, but I have no first-hand experience of trying these mushrooms.
 In any case use only young caps, slice them thinly to check that they are maggot free, and cook them thoroughly.

 Reference Sources

-Mattheck, C., and Weber, K. Manual of Wood Decays in Trees.
-Arboricultural Association 2003.
+Mattheck, C., and Weber, K. (2003).
+Manual of Wood Decays in Trees.
+Arboricultural Association

-Pat O'Reilly, Fascinated by Fungi, 2011.
+Pat O'Reilly (2016).
+Fascinated by Fungi, First Nature Publishing

-Dictionary of the Fungi; Paul M. Kirk, Paul F. Cannon, David W. Minter and J. A. Stalpers; CABI, 2008
+Paul M. Kirk, Paul F. Cannon, David W. Minter and J. A. Stalpers.
+(2008).
+Dictionary of the Fungi; CABI.

-Taxonomic history and synonym information on these pages is drawn from many sources but in particular from the British Mycological Society's GB Checklist of Fungi and (for basidiomycetes) on Kew's Checklist of the British & Irish Basidiomycota.
+Taxonomic history and synonym information on these pages is drawn from many sources but in particular from the British Mycological Society's GB Checklist of Fungi.